 Trumpet Study at Carnegie Mellon University

 The trumpet faculty at Carnegie Mellon University consists of Neal Berntsen (Chair: Brass Division – trumpet.
-Pittsburgh Symphony Orchestra) and George Vosburgh (Principal Trumpet Pittsburgh Symphony Orchestra).
+Pittsburgh Symphony Orchestra) and George Vosburgh (former Principal Trumpet Pittsburgh Symphony Orchestra).
 The number of trumpets students at the school is approximately 12-15 students (8-12 undergrads, 2-4 grads).
 Students are assigned a primary teacher – however, each student spends ample time with both Mr. Berntsen and Mr. Vosburgh.
 A typical students weekly schedule could include:

 - 1 hour private lesson with Mr. Berntsen or Mr. Vosburgh